Alvinnfly/promotion/README.md

 - 2019-06-30 add ourbits's h&r detection

 # warning
-only tested for the following sites: HDChina TJUPT NYPT Ourbits BYRBT MTeam
+only tested for the following sites: HDChina TJUPT NYPT Ourbits BYRBT MTeam TTG h&r attack available for: Ourbits TTG

 *theoratically* works for all sites based on NexusPHP, but if it met some sites such as HDChina or NPUBits which changed NexuxPHP's original frontend, it would crush :)